 Medicare vs. Medicaid – what’s the difference?

 People often confuse Medicare and Medicaid in North Carolina.
-Knowing the differences between these separate and distinct programs, however, can help you to protect your loved one’s savings from high nursing home and health care costs.
+Knowing the differences between these separate and distinct health coverage programs, can help you to protect your loved one’s savings from high nursing home and health care costs.

-Medicare is the federally-funded health insurance program designed to provide health care services primarily to individuals over the age of 65.
-Recent changes to the program have expanded benefits through Medicare managed plans.
+Medicare is the federally-funded health insurance program designed to provide health care services primarily to individuals over the age of 65, the age at which people are first eligible for medicare coverage.
+Medicare Part A and Medicare Part B are the most common Medicare coverage plans, which help with hospital care, doctor’s office visits, prescription drug costs, and outpatient care.
+Recent changes to the program have expanded benefits through Medicare advantage plans.
 However, long-term custodial nursing home benefits have never been part of either managed care or traditional Medicare plans.
 After rehab ends, the program that might help with the nursing home bills is called Medicaid.

-For example, suppose that your loved one is enrolled in traditional Medicare.
-What is available?
+For example, suppose that your loved one is enrolled in a traditional Medicare plan.
+What options for nursing homes are available?
 In most cases, North Carolina Medicare will cover the first 20 days in a skilled nursing facility.
 In some circumstances, Medicare may cover the next 80 days of nursing home care, but with a deductible that is over $150/day.
 If your loved one has a Medigap insurance policy (also called a supplemental health insurance policy), days 21-100 are covered without a deductible, but only if your loved one meets strict qualification criteria.

 We strongly recommend a complete review of your health benefits so that you can be prepared and understand the qualifying factors to receive services.
 If your loved one receives treatment and recovers, he or she may again be eligible for additional Medicare skilled nursing benefits.